 The objective of the Ph.D. in History program is primarily, though not exclusively, the training of academic scholars for college, university, and government service, with an additional focus on the practices of public history.
 Through a mixture of seminars, independent study, field examinations, language requirements, and a doctoral dissertation closely supervised by an advisor and faculty advisory committee, students develop the highest level of skills and command of information required for research scholarship and advanced teaching.
 Students will choose to focus their doctoral studies in a particular field, such as Medieval European, Early Modern and Modern European, United States, Latin American, Asian, or African history.
 Supporting work in other disciplines is recommended.

 In order to develop teaching skills beyond the level of seminar presentations and oral examinations, Ph.D. students normally work as supervised teaching assistants and/or lecturers for several semesters.
-There are ongoing workshops on pedagogical techniques for all graduate assistants, and a required seminar on teaching history at the university level taken towards the end of coursework.
+There are ongoing workshops on pedagogical techniques for all graduate assistants, and a highly recommended seminar on teaching history at the university level, HIST 5103, taken towards the end of coursework.
 By the time a student completes a Ph.D., they will normally have presented papers at scholarly meetings, written grant applications, submitted articles for publication, and engaged actively in teaching.
 Upon admission to the program, the student is assigned a major advisor to chair an advisory committee.
 At least two associate advisors, chosen by the student, also serve on the committee.
 In consultation with this committee, the student plans a program that meets individual needs and satisfies the requirements of the Graduate School and the Department of History.
 The major advisor who counsels the student through the general examination process ordinarily, but not necessarily, becomes the dissertation advisor.
-The amount of coursework required for the doctorate depends on whether students completed their M.A. at the University of Connecticut or another institution.*
+The amount of coursework required for the doctorate depends on whether students completed their M.A. at the University of Connecticut or another institution.

 General Examinations.
 The Ph.D. general examinations are intended to assess the development of doctoral students into professional historians who are familiar with the knowledge, literature, interpretations, and theories of their fields, and who demonstrate the substantive knowledge and analytic skills necessary for teaching at the college level and for conducting original research and scholarly analysis.